Onnit Primal Kettlebells

 - 90 Pounds: Bigfoot Primal Bell

-For the purpose of this review, I purchased the 54-pound Onnit Primate Kettlebell.
-The Orangutan is a beautifully crafted piece of gym equipment that arrived just several days after I placed my order.
+For this review, I purchased the 54-pound Onnit Primate Kettlebell.
+The Orangutan is a beautifully crafted piece of gym equipment that arrived several days after placing my order.

-The chip-resistant powder coat on the bells is shinier than my standard bells from Rep Fitness, Rogue, and other providers, that glossy finish, however, does not translate to any type of grip issues thanks to the decently textured handle that works well without the need for chalk.
+The chip-resistant powder coat on the bells is shinier than my standard bells from Rep Fitness, Rogue, and other providers; that glossy finish, however, does not translate to any grip issues thanks to the decently textured handle that works well without the need for chalk.

-When I do add chalk to the handle, my grip improves, although I wish it would stay in place for longer periods of time.
-Compared to my Rep Fitness Kettlebells, the chalk needs to be applied two to three times more often with Onnit’s product.
-This is actually a common issue with glossy powder coats and doesn’t come as a surprise.
+When I add chalk to the handle, my grip improves, although I wish the chalk would stay in place longer.
+Compared to my Rep Fitness Kettlebells, the chalk must be applied two to three times more often with Onnit’s product.
+This is a common issue with glossy powder coats and doesn’t come as a surprise.

-While I like the idea of a chip-resistant powder coat, my kettlebell actually arrived with a small paint chip right on the orangutan’s chin (pictured above) that was not caused by shipping, as the box was in surprisingly great condition upon arrival.
-I’ve found over the years that claims about chip-resistant iron from gym equipment manufacturers are overstated.
-Paint is paint, and it will chip, regardless of the coating used.
+While I like the idea of a chip-resistant powder coat, my kettlebell arrived with a small paint chip on the orangutan’s chin (pictured above) that was not caused by shipping, as the box was in surprisingly great condition upon arrival.
+I’ve found over the years that claims about chip-resistant claims from gym equipment manufacturers are overstated.
+Paint is paint and will chip, regardless of the coating used.

 Back to the handle, one of the main reasons I purchased this fitness equipment is the oversized handle configuration.
-As someone who is constantly struggling to improve their grip strength, I personally love that the Onnit Primal Kettlebells challenge me to hold on for dear life.
-The moment I put the Orangutan kettlebell in my hands I noticed the difference compared to my other bells.
+As someone constantly struggling to improve their grip strength, I love that the Onnit Primal Kettlebells challenge me to hold on for dear life.
+I noticed the difference from other kettlebells when I put the Orangutan kettlebell in my hands.